Cyclomatic complexity: Correlation to number of defects

-A number of studies have investigated the correlation between McCabe's cyclomatic complexity number with the frequency of defects occurring in a function or method.
-Some studies find a positive correlation between cyclomatic complexity and defects: functions and methods that have the highest complexity tend to also contain the most defects.
+Multiple studies have investigated the correlation between McCabe's cyclomatic complexity number with the frequency of defects occurring in a function or method.
+Some studies find a positive correlation between cyclomatic complexity and defects; functions and methods that have the highest complexity tend to also contain the most defects.
 However, the correlation between cyclomatic complexity and program size (typically measured in lines of code) has been demonstrated many times.
 Les Hatton has claimed that complexity has the same predictive ability as lines of code.

 Studies that controlled for program size (i.e., comparing modules that have different complexities but similar size) are generally less conclusive, with many finding no significant correlation, while others do find correlation.
-Some researchers who have studied the area question the validity of the methods used by the studies finding no correlation.
-Although this relation is probably true, it isn't easily utilizable.
-Since program size is not a controllable feature of commercial software, the usefulness of McCabes's number has been called to question.
+Some researchers question the validity of the methods used by the studies finding no correlation.
+Although this relation likely exists, it is not easily used in practice.
+Since program size is not a controllable feature of commercial software, the usefulness of McCabe's number has been questioned.
 The essence of this observation is that larger programs tend to be more complex and to have more defects.
 Reducing the cyclomatic complexity of code is not proven to reduce the number of errors or bugs in that code.
-International safety standards like ISO 26262, however, mandate coding guidelines that enforce low code complexity.
+International safety standards like ISO 26262, however, mandate coding guidelines that recommend to monitor and aim to reduce code complexity, where complexity is high additional measures including scrutiny of the more difficult verification and validation activities including testing is expected.

-Artificial intelligence

-Cyclomatic complexity may also be used for the evaluation of the semantic complexity of artificial intelligence programs.

-Ultrametric topology

-Cyclomatic complexity has proven useful in geographical and landscape-ecological analysis, after it was shown that it can be implemented on graphs of ultrametric distances.